Talquetamab: Legal status

-In the United States, Janssen received breakthrough therapy designation for talquetamab in June 2022 for the treatment of adult patients with relapsed or refractory multiple myeloma, who have previously received at least 4 prior lines of therapy, including a proteasome inhibitor, an immunomodulatory agent, and an anti-CD38 antibody.
-Janssen filed for approval from the Food and Drug Administration in December 2022 and from the European Medicines Agency in January 2023.
+In the United States, Janssen received breakthrough therapy designation for talquetamab in June 2022, for the treatment of adults with relapsed or refractory multiple myeloma, who have previously received at least four prior lines of therapy, including a proteasome inhibitor, an immunomodulatory agent, and an anti-CD38 antibody.
+Janssen filed for approval from the FDA in December 2022, and from the European Medicines Agency in January 2023.